 Setting activity and current statuses helps coworkers stay in the loop.
 No more interruptions to ask, “Hey, are you still working on that task report?”
 Your status in the app lets them know.
 There are also pre-written statuses to choose from such as “Out sick” and “In a meeting,” with appropriate shorthand emojis.
 For project managers, keeping tabs on team members allows you to delegate accordingly.

-6. Audio/video conferencing
+6. Use audio/video conferencing

 Audio/video collaboration in a channel saves time and skips the switch to Skype and Google Hangouts at no cost, perfect for communication with remote workers.

 Finally, there are hundreds of app services to help make work easier for Slack users.
-If you’re using one like GitHub, Dropbox, or Zendesk, you can combine it with your favorite collaboration tool.
+If you’re using one like GitHub, Dropbox, or Zendesk, you can combine it with your favorite collaboration tools.
 And we should all be aware of Slack’s new favorite integration – ClickUp!
 In short, we help make project management easier in Slack.

 While Slack keeps communication open, our free project management software maintains project structure and solidifies the details.